Rich107/opencode.nvim/README.md

 ## 🕵️‍♂️ Context

-When triggered, various contexts will be inserted into the prompt before sending:
+When triggered, the plugin will insert various contexts into the prompt before sending:

 | Context | Trigger |
 | - | - |